 Extreme Programming (XP) was one of the first popular agile methods.
 According to the XP methodology, instead of investing a lot in planning or documentation, developers should start building small functionalities and always be able to adapt to changes/feedback as needed.
 The five key principles of the XP method are:

 - Communication: Ensure a way of communication between all stakeholders throughout the project.
-It is to guarantee that all stakeholders understand the timeline of the project and how decisions can affect it.
+This is to guarantee that all stakeholders understand the timeline of the project and how decisions can affect it.

 - Simplicity: The simplest solutions should be implemented first.
 More expensive solutions should be discussed with clients.

 - Feedback: Feedback should be collected from system testers, clients, and other teammates.